-Burst Impresslit - diecutting and 3D embossing at the same time ... by Tim Holtz and Sizzix (product no. 662721)
+Burst - Impresslits 3D Embossing and Die Cutting Folder ... by Tim Holtz and Sizzix (Product no. 662721)

 This design features 2 (two) different sized round (oval) shapes.
 Each is intricately designed with detailed zigzag edges and oval centre.
 Perfect as a centre piece, flower, sunburst or abstract element.

-Sizzix 3-D Impresslits Embossing Folders cut and emboss in just one quick and easy step.
-No need to line up the cut out shape to emboss - this folder does both at the same time!
+Sizzix 3-D Impresslits Embossing Folders will cut and emboss in just one quick and easy step.
+No need to line up the cut out shape to emboss or trim afterwards... this folder does both at the same time!
+It cuts out the shape at the same time as moulding a 3-dimensional design.
+Will work with a wide variety of papers and cardstocks.

 Perfect for creating faux metal embellishments, multiple layering effects, making 3D elements for cards and pages.
 Designed to cut a single sheet of cardstock, paper, metallic foil, vellum.
-The design can be used embossed (raised) or debossed (indented, lowered).
+The finished design can be used either way up - embossed (raised) or debossed (indented, lowered).

 Burst sizes are (approx) : 2 3/8" x 2 1/8" and 1 3/4" x 1 1/2".